bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 > In most real-world scenarios, these examples may not be the best choices.
 >
 > For instance, we will seldom need to use onRendered callbacks, as all form
-> interactions will be handled through action components.
+> interactions will be handled through *trigger* components.

 ## Forms, Lists and Fields